 - Unity has never traded in sub-prime investments or the complex financial instruments that have resulted in difficulties from many organisations.
 Indeed, this is outside of both our corporate and social responsibility policies.
 As such we are unaffected by events in these markets.

 - Unity shares are not traded on any exchange and we are not therefore affected by the actions of speculators on various exchanges, or on market sentiment that has resulted in huge share price movements.

 - Unity funds its banking business entirely from shareholder capital and customers’ deposits.
 Our shareholders are long term investors, having owned the bank since formation.
 Many of our shareholders are also customers and the comfort and stability provided by owning and controlling the bank means that we do not have a volatile deposit base.
-This is reflected by the fact that many social economy organisations have chosen Unity as a socially responsible bank, exercising good stewardship of their funds.
+This is reflected by the fact that many socially motivated organisations have chosen Unity as a socially responsible bank, exercising good stewardship of their funds.

 - Unity has a full banking licence, is regulated by both the Financial Conduct Authority and the Prudential Regulation Authority and is a member of the British Bankers Association.
 Our business is conducted according to regulatory codes and subject to due supervision.
 Our eligible depositors are covered by the Financial Services Compensation Scheme – www.fscs.org.uk